freethenation/gaussian/README.md

 - `add(d)`: returns the result of adding this and the given distribution
 - `sub(d)`: returns the result of subtracting this and the given distribution
 - `scale(c)`: returns the result of scaling this distribution by the given constant

+## History
+This is a modified version of [errcw's library](https://github.com/errcw/gaussian) with some additional features and a cleaned up code base.